banner

 Connecticut Marijuana Possession Lawyer

-Same goes for possessing drug paraphernalia associated with marijuana—it’s not a crime, but it is an infraction.
-As most Connecticut marijuana possession lawyers will agree, these two charges are punishable by fines, and in many cases, can have long-term consequences on all of your criminal, financial and employment background checks going forward.
-So if you are facing charges for 21a-267(d) Paraphernalia or 21a-279a Possession of Marijuana, then you should contact a top drug possession defense lawyer right away to discuss whether it is possible to get these infraction charges dismissed.
+As most Connecticut marijuana possession lawyers will agree, marijuana possession charges are most often punishable by fines, but in many cases can have long-term consequences on all of your criminal, financial and employment background checks going forward.
+So, if you are facing charges for § 21a-279a illegal possession of marijuana, then you should contact a top drug possession defense lawyer right away to discuss whether it is possible to get these charges dismissed.

 Our clients ask us this question often.
-Should they just pay the ticket and not waste money and time fighting their simple possession of marijuana charge?
-Should they hire a lawyer in Connecticut to fight their marijuana possession ticket?
+Should they just pay the ticket and not waste money and time fighting a seemingly innocuous fine?
+No. Should they hire a lawyer in Connecticut to fight the ticket or misdemeanor charge?
 The answer is an unequivocal Yes.

-The better course for dealing with a 21a-279a is to hire a top criminal attorney who handles 21a-279a and 21a-267(d) marijuana charges who can work with you and the prosecutors to find a way to have your marijuana possession and paraphernalia charges dismissed.
+The best course of action for dealing with a 21a-279a violation is to hire a top criminal attorney who handles 21a-279a illegal possession cases, who can work with you and the prosecutors to find a way to have your marijuana possession case dismissed.

-What are the Consequences for Pleading Guilty to Simple Possession of Marijuana Charges?
+What are the Consequences for Pleading Guilty to Illegal Possession of Marijuana Charges?

-Even if it is crystal clear that you are guilty of possessing less than a half-ounce of marijuana, there is a laundry list of reasons for why you should try and fight the ticket or have a top Connecticut lawyer assist you in getting the ticket resolved in Connecticut Superior Court without a guilty plea.
+Even if it is crystal clear that you are guilty of illegally possessing marijuana, there is a laundry list of reasons for why you should try and fight the fine or charge, or have a top Connecticut lawyer assist you in getting the case resolved in Connecticut Superior Court without a guilty plea.

 First, if you, through your attorney, accept responsibility for your conduct and have your marijuana possession lawyer present the appropriate leniency and mitigation arguments, you can sometimes be offered an alternative to pleading guilty.
 Courts and prosecutors understand the long-term consequences of these charges, and in certain cases will deem you worthy of a second chance.

-Second, if you check the “guilty” box and send your 21a-279a Possession of Marijuana ticket in as a guilty plea, it immediately gets reported to Connecticut’s Centralized Infractions Bureau in Hartford.
+Second, if you check the “guilty” box and send your 21a-279a illegal possession of marijuana ticket in as a guilty plea, it immediately gets reported to Connecticut’s Centralized Infractions Bureau in Hartford.
 There, state officials then record the infraction guilty plea—or “conviction”—to the DMV and it will now show up on various background checks, such as:

 • Insurance Carrier Background Checks – Insurance carriers for auto insurance, life insurance and disability insurance regularly run intense background checks on their insureds.
 If you did not inform your carrier that you ingest marijuana on your insurance applications, and the insurance carrier sees a 21a-279a conviction on your infraction history, then you may be at risk of the carrier canceling your coverage or raising your premiums.

 Obviously, the stakes become very high—very quickly—when dealing with background checks.
-Therefore it is at least worth a phone call to a top lawyer to see whether it makes sense to fight your Connecticut 21a-279a marijuana possession or 21a-267(d) paraphernalia possession tickets.
+Therefore, it is at least worth a phone call to a top lawyer to see whether it makes sense to fight your Connecticut 21a-279a illegal marijuana possession charge.

 Can I Fight the Charges?